ZenRows/zenrows-node-sdk/README.md

 ## Usage
 Start using the API by [creating your API Key](https://app.zenrows.com/register?p=free).

 The SDK uses [axios](https://axios-http.com/) for HTTP requests.
-The client's response will be an `AxiosPromise` if using TypeScript, a normal `Promise` otherwise.
+The client's response will be an `AxiosPromise` if using TypeScript, a regular `Promise` otherwise.

 ```javascript
 const { ZenRows } = require('zenrows');